hunterxcobby/100-days-of-code/log.md

 **Link to work:** [Condtionals and loops](https://github.com/hunterxcobby/C-Solutions/tree/main/1-HackerRank/0x07-Conditionals_and_loops)

-## Day 12: November 10, 2023
+## Day 13: November 11, 2023

 **Today's Progress**:  Conditonals and Loops- Sum of Digits of a Five Digit Number , C language

 **Thoughts:**:
-- The script uses the modulo operator (%) to get the remainder of the division by 10
+- The challenge involves using the modulo operator (%) to get the remainder of the division by 10
 -  which gives the last digit of the number.
 - It then updates the number by performing integer division by 10 to remove the last digit.
 - This process is repeated to get each digit of the number.